Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments: none; Output: none.
 Examples: awg_update() runs the AWG card.
 ```
-This function writes all the setting modified by other functions to the AWG card and runs it.
+This function writes all the settings modified by other functions to the AWG card and runs it.
 The function should be called only without arguments.
 The default settings (if no other function was called) are the following: Sample clock is 1250 MHz; Clock mode is 'Internal'; Reference clock is 100 MHz; Card mode is 'Single'; Trigger channel is 'External'; Trigger mode is 'Positive'; Loop is infinity; Trigger delay is 0; Enabled channels is CH0 and CH1; Amplitude of CH0 is '600 mV'; Amplitude of CH1 is '533 mV'; Number of segments is 1; Card memory size is 64 samples; Buffer is empty.<br/>
 ### awg_stop()
 ```python3
 awg_stop()